Shagshag/prestashop-documentation/PaymentCCCore.md

 * Visibility: **protected**
 * **Warning:** this property is **deprecated**.
 This means that this property will likely be removed in a future version.
+* This property is defined in classes\PaymentCC.php line 47

 ### $definition